markwest1972/johnny_five_intro/excercises/01_installation_&_setup.md

-# Excercise One : Installation and Setup #
+# Exercise One : Installation and Setup #

 ## Summary ##